What is Classification?

 - Does the athlete have an eligible impairment for ParaVolley?

 It is the responsibility of the athlete to provide medical information to provide evidence of the presence of a health condition that leads to an eligible impairment for any sport discipline of ParaVolley.
 Athletes with a status of “New” or “Review” should have his/her physician or medical specialist complete a World ParaVolley Medical Diagnostics Form and provide all supporting medical reports to be emailed in advance to World ParaVolley and brought to athlete classification.
 The Medical Diagnostics Form along with supporting medical evidence must be submitted to the World ParaVolley Event Chief Classifier at least three months prior to international competition.

 World ParaVolley Medical Diagnostics Form (EDITABLE PDF)

 IPC – International Standard for Eligible Impairments (PDF)

 - Does the athlete’s eligible impairment meet the minimum disability for a ParaVolley discipline?

-The criteria for minimum disability for Sitting and Standing Volleyball is outlined in the World ParaVolley Classification Handbook and Classification Charts.
+The criteria for minimum impairment criteria for Sitting and Standing Volleyball is outlined in the World ParaVolley Classification Rules and Classification Charts.